-The OECD Green Talks Live webinar series brings world experts together on pressing environmental issues for a global audience.
-These free webinars are open to the general public and participants are welcome to pose questions during the Q&A segment.
+The OECD Green Talks Live webinar series brings experts together to discuss pressing environmental issues.
+For a global audience, these free webinars are open to the general public and participants are welcome to pose questions during the Q&A segment.
 Video recordings of our Green Talks are made available online afterwards.

 Register for an upcoming webinar or watch the video recordings of our past webinars below.

 MISSED THE webinar ON the Economic Impacts of Environmental Policies?
 WATCH THE VIDEO RECORDING

 On 17 May, OECD Chief Economist Laurence Boone presented evidence from a decade of OECD research and analysis, which looks at the relationship between environmental policies and economic outcomes such as employment, investment, trade and productivity.
 Over the years, governments have gradually adopted more rigorous environmental policies to tackle challenges associated with pressing environmental issues, such as climate change, air pollution, waste management or biodiversity loss.
 The ambition of these policies is, however, often tempered by their perceived negative effects on the economy.